cfrancisco/AlexandriaApp/ui/README.md

 ## :hourglass: Next Steps

-- Tests
-- Responsiveness
+- More Unit Tests;
-- UI/UX improvements
+- Create CI/CD with Github Actions;
+- Apply LazyLoading in components and UseCallback its methods;
+- Apply Codecov for Frontend repository;
-- a11y
+- Validate a11y using React-Axe;
-- i18n
+- Be responsive for mobile devices using Media Queries;
+- Notify the user when occurs some catch;
-- github actions
+- Improve SEO;

 ## :handshake: License